kelvinkoon/kelvinkoon.github.io/content/posts/building_babiri.md

 ## Tech Stack

-The rewrite featured a changes in its tech stack and infrastructure, but retained the majority of the V1 stack.
+The rewrite featured a few changes focused on infrastructurte, but retained the majority of the V1 stack.

 ### Golang